AyanJinabade/Pune-food-waste-donation-routing/README.md

 Provides interactive maps and dashboards via Streamlit

-Computes impact metrics such as average route distance and estimated CO₂ reduction

 Built with a modular, production-ready ML pipeline that can scale to other cities